BrentGrammer/linkedin-oauth-poc/README.md

 - Linkedin does not provide a way of requesting a logout and send the user back to the requestor (i.e. your application).
 - Is possible to redirect to logout url for linkedin, but not a good user experience: https://stackoverflow.com/questions/58968159/how-do-i-clear-a-session-or-logout-using-the-linkedin-rest-api
 - BEWARE using  https://www.linkedin.com/oauth/v2/revoke - this will delete the app from the developers console if the owner runs this command! https://stackoverflow.com/questions/54315667/linkedin-oauth2-0-invalidate-session-force-re-authorization

+### Questions:
+- How does token expiration/refresh tokens work for Linkedin and/or Firebase? do we need to manage sessions differently using the custom token signin/signout?